tokenika/tokenika.github.io/web/web.md

 ---

+# Documentation for developers

+There are several [example contracts](https://github.com/EOSIO/eos/tree/master/contracts) that you can use as a starting point.

+For information about the available APIs, refer to this document: [How to Write Contracts](https://eosio.github.io/eos/group__contractdev.html).

+There is also a helpful index of [all documentation](https://eosio.github.io/eos/modules.html).

+<span style="color:silver;">Source: [steemit.com](https://steemit.com/eosdev/@dan/eos-development-sneak-peek-for-very-early-developers), by Dan Larimer, August 2017</span>

+---

 # About us

 *Tokenika* is a group of entrepreneurs based in Poland, aiming to contribute to the emerging EOS ecosystem and hopefully become an active EOS witness once the system goes live in Q3 2018.